 I want to begin with the man in the photo on the right.
 He is an amazing artist I met this week.
 His name is Ben Wilson and I have followed his work for years.
 Ben makes art from the pieces of gum stuck to the street; transferring each one from an eyesore into a unique piece of art.

 Ironically, I took this photo of Ben on Monday; outside The Royal Academy of Arts, London.
 Of course, Ben is as much an artist as those whose work is displayed within those rather grand walls.
 Indeed, his own work is regularly covered on TV and he has exhibited (inside) galleries all over the world.
 What you may not know until you meet him “at work” creating, is that huge numbers of people stop and look at his art and talk to him, film him and take photos of him and his art.
 That connection itself, is part of his art.
 It’s beautiful.
 He loves what he does and BOY does it show.

-I discovered Ben creating his art, as I walked from the train to meet with another amazing artist, my friend and inspiration, Nile Rodgers (that’s us on the right.)
+I discovered Ben creating his art, as I walked from the train to meet with another amazing artist, my client, friend and inspiration, Nile Rodgers (that’s us on the right.)

 What struck me, was that these 2 unconnected people are both similarly passionate about their art, because it matters so much to them.
 To coin a term Nile is famous for, I believe that people who are driven to create and share in this way, are freaks.

 When I say freaks, I am referring to those rare people who embrace their difference, rather than fight it and conform.
 When Ben transforms gum into art, he’s not doing it for the money.
 When Nile gets on stage and performs, he’s not doing it for the money either; with an estimated fortune of $40million, Nile’s doing OK, financially.
 They are both doing it because it matters so much to them.
 Freaks are the type of people Steve Jobs referred to as “The crazy ones.
 The misfits.
 The rebels.” in Apple’s 1990’s Think Different ad campaign.